Hysterical Blindness (film): Critical reception

-On review aggregate website Rotten Tomatoes, Hysterical Blindness has an approval rating of 75% based on 12 critics’ reviews.
+On review aggregate website Rotten Tomatoes, Hysterical Blindness has an approval rating of 75% based on 12 critics' reviews.

 The film received acclaim for its performances, particularly that of Thurman, Rowlands, Lewis, and Gazzara.
-Caryn James of The New York Times wrote, "Beneath big hair, tight clothes and thick New Jersey accents, [Thurman and Lewis] bring enormous empathy to their roles in this small-scale, beautifully made character study about two best friends in their 20's."
+Caryn James of The New York Times wrote, "Beneath big hair, tight clothes and thick New Jersey accents, [Thurman and Lewis] bring enormous empathy to their roles in this small-scale, beautifully made character study about two best friends in their 20s."
 James also praised the direction of Mira Nair, saying she brings to the film "a quality that has been consistent throughout her career: a strong feel for the texture of a life and the people who struggle through it."
 Chris Gore of Film Threat said Thurman and Lewis "give what can easily be considered career-best performances."
 In more critical reviews, the plot was criticized as "too thin" and the cast "far superior to the film itself."